peterdee/deepseen-desktop/README.md

 ## vue-electron-audioplayer

-A very simple audio player with Vue and Electron
+A very simple audio player with Vue, Vuex and Electron

 DEV (browser): http://localhost:8080